Ayşe Hafsa Valide Sultan Tomb

 Featured Highlights

-• The tomb was originally constructed with an octagonal plan and a blind dome.
+• The tomb was first built with an octagonal plan and a blind dome.

-• The transition to the dome is facilitated by an octagonal drum.
+• The transition to the dome is provided by an octagonal drum.

-• The tomb was completely destroyed during the 1894 earthquake.
-Reconstruction began shortly before the Second Constitutional Era, but it remained incomplete.
+• The tomb was completely destroyed in the earthquake of 1894.
+Its reconstruction began before the Constitutional Period but remained unfinished.

 Explore